bkwon94/pool-app/README.md

-# Pool Leaderboard
+# Leaderboard
-Pool Leaderboard is a full stack application that can keep track of top winners(like a leaderboard).
+Leaderboard is a full stack application that can keep track of top winners.

 ## Development
 From within the root directory: